 With its peeling walls, multiple paintings of Napoleon, and classical music playing, it feels like stepping back in time.
-You’ll often hear Beethoven’s Eroiqua, which was actually composed for Napoleon.
+You’ll often hear Beethoven’s Eroica, which was actually composed for Napoleon.

-There’s no way to top the description of Napoleon House than what they have on their website – they claim that the bar “exudes a European charm that is a mecca for civilized drinking and eating.”
+There’s no way to top the description of Napoleon House than what they have on their website: “exudes a European charm that is a mecca for civilized drinking and eating.”

-21st Amendment Bar at La Louisiane
+9. 21st Amendment Bar at La Louisiane

-- Hours: Sunday-Wednesday from 2PM-11PM, Thursday-Saturday from 2PM-2AM
+- Hours: Thursday-Saturday from 4 pm-11 pm

 - Location: 725 Iberville Street

 When he signed it, President Franklin Roosevelt exclaimed, “What America needs now is a drink!”
 With the stroke of a pen, he did away with one of the least popular amendments in American history.

-Look around the bar and you’ll spot pictures of many of them.
-As a matter of fact, the place was actually run by mobsters for many years when it was a hotel & restaurant.
+Look around the bar and you’ll spot pictures of many underground speakeasies.
+As a matter of fact, the place was actually run by mobsters for many years when it was a hotel and restaurant.

 They mix up hand-crafted cocktails here and there’s live music every day of the week.
-Be sure to check their calendar to see what’s playing and add Napoleon House to your list of must-visit New Orleans bars.
+Be sure to add 21st Amendment Bar to your list of must-visit New Orleans cocktail bars.

-Snake & Jake’s Christmas Club Lounge
+Bonus!
+Snake & Jake’s

 - Must Try: Cheap beers and standard cocktails are tops here